fwolling/PulSync/README.md

 <a href="https://www.youtube.com/watch?v=RshKMVtH7P0" target="_blank"><img src="https://raw.githubusercontent.com/fwolling/PPGraw/main/fig/youtube.png" alt="DATA'20 - The Quest for Raw Signals - A Quality Review of Photoplethysmography Datasets" width="600" style="float: center;" /></a>-->

 ### Applied Dataset
 The *PulSync* processing pipeline has been evaluated using the dataset 716 of Howell and Porr from the University of Glasgow.
 It contains ECG measurements from 25 subjects, recorded with two independent, pretended synchronous sensing devices in Einthoven II and resembled V2-V1 lead configurations.
 The "sitting" subset contains manually annotated peak labels with a precision of ±1 sample.
+Those were used to generate the heart rate variability (HRV) interval functions that are utilized to align the recordings.

 "[High precision ECG Database with annotated R peaks, recorded and filmed under realistic conditions](http://researchdata.gla.ac.uk/716/)", Luis Howell and Bernd Porr.
 University of Glasgow, 2018. <a href="http://dx.doi.org/10.5525/gla.researchdata.716" target="_blank">http://dx.doi.org/10.5525/gla.researchdata.716</a>

+### Results